 Exhibit Overview:

+Lobby – Video by… Collage w/ colorforms…

 Design Primer

 Rand constantly wrestled with the question of why some objects are considered to be art, while others are not.
 The hall gallery features selections from the introduction of his book, From Lascaux to Brooklyn, which provides a primer in aesthetics, demonstrating the timelessness of the design principles that enable visual communication.